DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/presskey.md

 ---
 # t.pressKey Method

 Presses the specified keyboard keys.
+Does not require a target element.

 ```text
 t.pressKey( keys [, options] )